philippgille/alexa-blockchain-explorer/README.md

 4. Configure Triggers Screen click the outlined empty square and select Alexa Skill Kit.
 Click Next
 5. Name the Lambda Function "BlockchainExplorer".
 6. Select the runtime as Java 8
-7. Go to the the root directory containing pom.xml, and run 'mvn assembly:assembly -DdescriptorId=jar-with-dependencies package'.
-This will generate a zip file named "alexa-skills-kit-samples-1.0-jar-with-dependencies.jar" in the target directory.
+7. On your PC, run 'docker run --rm -v /path/to/pom-dir:/usr/src/mymaven philippgille/alexa-java-builder'.
+This will generate a zip file named "alexa-blockchain-explorer-1.0-jar-with-dependencies.jar" in `/path/to/pom-dir/target`.
 8. Select Code entry type as "Upload a .ZIP file" and then upload the "alexa-blockchain-explorer-1.0-jar-with-dependencies.jar" file from the build directory to Lambda
 9. Set the Handler as com.philippgille.alexa.BlockchainExplorerSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
 10. Create a basic execution role and click create.